The only requirement to run the bdk-cli

 help Prints this message or the help of the given subcommand(s)

-An example command to sync a testnet wallet looks like this:
+An example command to sync a testnet wallet to a default electrum server looks like this: